egirna/icapeg/Configure NGINX with ICAPeg.md

 1. **NGINX**

-     You should install the latest Stable version of NGINX Open Source **nginx-1.24.0**.
+     You should install the latest stable version of NGINX Open Source **nginx-1.24.0**.

      You can download **NGINX** from [here](https://nginx.org/en/download.html).